 Mayuka Thais, BFA, Otis College of Art and Design.
 A contemporary artist, Miss Mayuka is a bilingual multi-cultural artist, edutainer and art educator who specializes in teaching International School and multi-national students.
 She has led songwriting classes for at-risk youths involved in San Fernando Valley's NPO Youth Speak Collective Program.
 At the age of nine, she won her first Art Award from the Tokyo Metropolitan Government.
 A published Art Educator, she is the recipient of Eco Arts Awards for her songs and music videos on animal conservation and ecology.
 Her most recent song was featured in an Independent Hollywood film, "Half Way to Hell."

 Scott Zaragoza, BFA Studies in Painting and Drawing, Otis College of Art and Design.
-Mr. Zaragoza has been exhibited nationally and internationally, in solo exhibitions at the Salon Gallery, London, U.K. and group shows in both the U.K and Los Angeles including George Billis Gallery.
-His work has been included in the prestigious Gilbert B. Silverman collection, U.S.A, and the Bernard Dooling collection, U.K. Lecturer, Otis College of Art and Design.
+Mr. Zaragoza has been in solo exhibitions at the Salon Gallery, London, U.K. and group shows in both the U.K and Los Angeles including George Billis Gallery.
+His work has been included in the prestigious Gilbert B. Silverman and was recently featured in Flaunt Magazine Nov, 2014 issue.
+Lecturer, Otis College of Art and Design.